guotong1988/guotong1988.github.io/research/_posts/learning-of-learning-procedures.md

 Solving the problem means our system can improve itself through conversations with users.

-Based on our LLP system, our approach can give domain experts a natural language interface to build a task-oriented dialogue system, or question answering system, or reasoning system.
+Based on our LLP system, our approach can give users a natural language interface to build their own task-oriented dialogue system, question answering system, or reasoning system.

 ### Discussion